moraisfabio/chronosaaa/README.md

 # chronosaaa
-this is the main project in my company
+this is the first project in my company

 1. **Instalar as dependências necessárias**: